xAbu042/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 3-puts.c - Function that prints a string, followed by a new line

 File 4-print_rev.c - Function that prints a string, in reverse, followed by a new line

+File 5-rev_string.c - Function that reverses a string